sudoersllc/opsbox-docs/docs/core/plugins/available_plugins.md

 ---

 ## RDSProvider
+To install with pip, run `pip install opsbox-rds-provider`.
+To install with UV, run `uv add opsbox-rds-provider`

 ### Overview
 The RDSProvider plugin collects information about AWS RDS instances to help manage and optimize database performance and cost.